 Occupational Employment and Wages by Area

-Occupational employment and wages by area can help you find out where a certain occupation is prevalent and how much you might expect to get paid for that occupation in different areas.
-These data are available at the national, State, and metropolitan area levels.
+Occupational employment and wages by area can help you find out where an occupation is common and how much you might expect to get paid for that occupation in different areas.
+These data are available for the nation, states, and metropolitan areas.

-Benefits data can help you better compare your total compensation from one job to another.
-These data are available for broad occupational groups and for the nine regions of the U.S.
+We have data that can help you compare not just what jobs pay but the paid time off, health insurance, retirement benefits, and other benefits employers provide.
+These data are available for broad occupational groups and for the nine regions of the United States.

-Information about injuries, illnesses, and fatalities for various occupations and areas can help you choose a career path.
+Information about work-related injuries, illnesses, and deaths in different jobs can help you choose a career path.

-Career, training, and job search website for the U.S. Department of Labor.
-The website serves job seekers, businesses, students, and career advisors with a variety of free online tools, information and resources.
+This is the career, training, and job search website of the U.S. Department of Labor.
+The website serves jobseekers, students, businesses, and career advisors with free online tools and other information and resources.

-As the Federal Government's premier one-stop for launching a career in public service, local, regional, and national information is listed for all Federal careers.
-You may search by agency, position title, salary, location, or career field.
+This site has job listings to help you launch a career in public service.
+It lists local, regional, and national information for all federal jobs.
+You can search by agency, job title, salary, location, or career field.

-View our currently advertised jobs at BLS.
-We hire economists, mathematical statisticians, and information technology specialists in our Washington DC national headquarters and across the country.
+View our jobs that are open at BLS.
+We hire economists, mathematical statisticians, information technology specialists, research psychologists, budget analysts, human resources professionals, and others in our Washington, DC, headquarters and across the country.